 In the news, almost daily, there is more and more talk about annuities.
 So what exactly is an annuity?

-Annuities have numerous benefits but an important one for many people who choose an annuity is the tax deferral aspect of the contract.
-The interest earned in an annuity grows tax deferred until it is removed.
-The interest is credited to your annuity and the tax liability is deferred.
+Annuities have numerous benefits, but an important one for many people who choose an annuity is the tax deferral aspect of the contract.
+The interest earned in an annuity grows tax-deferred until it is removed.
+The interest is credited to your annuity, and the tax liability is deferred.

-- Single premium immediate annuity: You deposit with an insurance company a lump sum now and begin to receive withdrawal distributions for a period of time you specify.
+- Single premium immediate annuity: You deposit with an insurance company a lump sum now and begin to receive withdrawal distributions for a period you specify.
 The amount you receive will vary according to the length of time the payments are to last and whether anyone will receive the remaining balance at your death.

 - Single premium deferred annuity: You deposit with an insurance company a lump sum now and defer receiving withdrawals until later.
 The amount of those distributions will depend on the value of your account at the time your payments begin, the length of time the payments are to last, and whether anyone will receive the remaining balance at your death.

 - Annual premium deferred annuity: You deposit money with the insurance company usually monthly, quarterly, or annually.
-Your money earns interest and you defer your withdrawals to a later date.
+Your money earns interest, and you defer your withdrawals to a later date.